golioth/docs/docs/connectivity/2-credentials/1-pki.md

 API](/reference/management-api).
 This workflow is referred to as _zero-touch provisioning_ and can alleviate operational overhead, particularly when deploying large fleets of devices.
 However, customers are still welcome to manually provision devices prior to their first connection.
-If a device already exists on the Golioth platform with a name that matches the certificate ID of a device connecting for the first time, the device will be automatically associated.